Wandalen/wTools/plan.md

 ### Notes & Insights
 *   The task is primarily about a Markdown file, but also implies ensuring the associated Rust crate (`former`) adheres to clippy lints.
 *   I will prioritize using `apply_diff` for small changes to the Markdown file and `Cargo.toml`.
+*   **Blocking Issue:** `cargo clippy` failed due to missing OpenSSL development libraries.
+This issue is unresolvable through code modifications within the project.
+The "run" part of the task cannot be completed.